sdminonne/rh-blogs/RHACM-backup-and-restore/backup_and_restore_ACM.md

 ## The configuration

 Our _fleet_ is composed of only one managed cluster named `managed-one`.
 Having several managed clusters doesn't change the fundamental ideas that are present in this article, <!--what are the "fundamental ideas"?
-I would update the sentence to read: Having several managed clusters require a `loop` through the bash commands and potentially the need to `wait until` each command is finished.--> it only requires a `loop` through the bash commands and potentially the need to wait until each command is finished.
+I would update the sentence to read: Having several managed clusters require a `loop` through the bash commands and potentially the need to `wait until` each command is finished.--> it only requires a `loop` through the bash commands and potentially the need to wait until each command is succesfully finished <!-- Dario: added the succesffully, since one failure can undermine other commands execution -->

 <!--it seems like this image should be after the command and the results--><!--![Cluster management image](https://i.imgur.com/0WlqaBZ.png)-->